 At the end of Year 6, class teachers will use the results of the SATs and the work children completed over the year to say whether they met the expected standard recommended by the National Curriculum.

 What do the scores mean?

 It takes a couple of months for external markers to review all the tests.
 When they are marked, you get a ‘raw score’ (how many marks you got out of the total), but it will be translated into a ‘scaled score’ that shows how you did compared to the national average.
 Above 100 on the scaled score is above expectation, below 100 means they are working towards the expected standard.
-You’ll be sent both the raw and scaled scores, but the old system (with levels like 3a and 4b) isn’t used any more.
+Parents and teachers will be sent both the raw and scaled scores, but the old system (with levels like 3a and 4b) isn’t used any more.

 What are the KS2 maths SATS tests like?